NULL-HDU/barrage-server/Protocal.md

 **collisionInfos**: `lengthOfCollisionInfos(Uint32) + collisionInfoArray(lengthOfCollisionInfos * collisionInfo)`

-* lengthOfCollisionInfos: Uint32, the length of collisionInfo.
+* lengthOfCollisionInfos: Uint32, the length of collisionInfoArray.

 **displacementInfo**: `displacementOfBall(ball)`

 **displacementInfos**: `lengthOfDisplacementInfos(Uint32) + displacementInfoArray(lengthOfDisplacementInfos * displacementInfo)`

-* lengthOfDisplacementInfos: Uint32, the length of displacementInfo.
+* lengthOfDisplacementInfos: Uint32, the length of displacementInfoArray.

 **newBallsInfo**: `newBall(ball)`

 **newBallsInfos**: `lengthOfNewBallsInfos(Uint32) + newBallsInfoArray(lengthOfNewBallsInfos * newBallsInfo)`

-## model
+## base format for message

 `message length(Uint32) + timestamp(Int64) + message type(Uint8) + message body(this is different struct from different message types)`

-* message length: Uint32, the length of message, including 'length', 'type' and 'body', the unit of length is bytes.
+* message length: Uint32, the length of message, including 'length', 'type' and 'body', the unit of length is 'byte'.
 * timestamp: a Unix time, the number of seconds elapsed since January 1, 1970 UTC.
 * message type: Uint8, the type of message, type defines the way to decoding the message and what should ends do.
-* message body: this is different struct from message which has different type.
+* message body: this is a struct different from message which has different type.

 ## Client send to Server